Deyi Baidethi

 Deyi Baideti – Gejjegiri Nandanodu is a 2019 Indian Tulu-language historical film directed and produced by Suryoday Permapalli.
 The film is presented by Lakshman K Ameen under the banner of Sankri Motion Pictures.
-The film's soundtracks was composed by B Bhaskar Rao, while the score was composed by Manikanth Kadri.
-The film was released on 11 January 2019.
-The film won Karnataka State Film Awards for Best Regional Language Film, Best Director, and Best Singer.
+The film's soundtrack was composed by B Bhaskar Rao, while the score was composed by Manikanth Kadri.
+The film was released on 11 January 2019 and won Karnataka State Film Awards for Best Regional Language Film, Best Director, and Best Singer.

 Plot

-The film is an adaptation on the life of Deyi Baideti, mother of Koti and Chennayya, the twin warriors of Tulunadu, who fought valiantly on battle ground and died about five hundred years ago.
+The film is an adaptation of the life of Deyi Baideti, mother of Koti and Chennayya, the twin warriors of Tulunadu, who fought valiantly on battle ground and died about five hundred years ago.